imezx/Warp/docs/api/1.0/client.md

 ## `:Invoke` <Badge type="warning" text="yield" />

-Semiliar to `:InvokeServer`, its for Invoke to a server.
+Semiliar to `:InvokeServer`,  but it have timeout system that not exists on `RemoteFunction.InvokeServer`.

 ::: code-group
 ```lua [Variable]